H3llKa1ser/IT-and-Security-101/Cloud Computing/Microsoft Azure/Security Architecture/Identity and Access Management (IAM)/Active Directory Domain Services (AD DS) Hardening.md

-# Active Directory Domain Services (ADDS) Hardening
+# Active Directory Domain Services (AD DS) Hardening

 The following table provides a summary of the recommendations provided in this document for securing an AD DS installation.
 Some best practices are strategic in nature and require comprehensive planning and implementation projects; others are tactical and focused on specific components of Active Directory and related infrastructure.